gregoriohc/laravel-castable/README.md

 }
 ```

-The `as` method must transform the value from the database to the php model, and the `from` method must do the opposite thing.
+The `as` method must transform the raw attribute value (from the database or internal) to the usable model attribute, and the `from` method must do the opposite thing.

 After that, add the custom caster to the config file: